Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - Used to filter packets at the application layer

 A *server map table* is generated under the following conditions
-1. Sever map entries are generated when multi-channel protocols of the firewall such as ASPF are enabled
+1. Sever map entries are generated when multi-channel protocols of the firewall such as **ASPF** are enabled
-2. Static server map entries will be generated when there is a NAT server mapping or port forwarding
+2. Static server map entries will be generated when there is a **NAT server mapping** or port forwarding
-3. Triplet server map entries will be generated when STUN
+3. Triplet server map entries will be generated when **STUN protocols** (Simple Traversal of UDP through NAT) are configured
+4. Dynamic server map entries are generated when **NAT No-PAT** (Network Address Translation without Port Address Translation) is configured

+- Port identification maps non-standard protocol pr